"A fascinating insight into a culture we knew little about beforehand”.

 From Pray to Play

-After completing her studies in Art History at Université de Provence, Marion spent 2 years living in Paris to deepen her studies.
-With her passion for manga and anime and tea ceremony, Marion was always intrigues by the Japanese culture as well as literature which led her to move to Tokyo.
-After falling in love with the city of Tokyo, Marion decided to share her knowledge and love for Japanese culture with visitors from all around the world.
+After completing her studies in Art History at Université de Provence, Marion spent two years living in Paris to deepen her studies.
+With her passion for manga and anime and tea ceremony, Marion was always intrigued by Japanese culture and literature, which led her to move to Tokyo.
+Marion has since fallen in love with the city of Tokyo and decided to share her knowledge and love for Japanese culture with visitors from all around the world.
 During her free time, she enjoys wearing a kimono and eating traditional pastries.
-She continues to be fascinated by the two sides of Tokyo, the tradition and the modernity, to this day.
+She continues to be fascinated by the two sides of Tokyo, tradition and modernity, to this day.

 Reviews can only be left by Context customers after they have completed a tour.
 For more information about our reviews, please see our FAQ.